-Table 6.19 shows the modelled data for Polycyclic Aromatic Hydrocarbons (PAH).
-There are no incombination affects from the projects outlined in Chapter 4.
+Table 6.21 shows the modelled data, using IED emissions limits data, for Polycyclic Aromatic Hydrocarbons (PAH).
+There are no in-combination affects from the projects outlined in Chapter 4.

-Polycyckic Aromatic Hydrocarbons (PAH) Enviroparks Only
+Polycyclic Aromatic Hydrocarbons (PAH) Enviroparks Only

 Background Concentration PAH (ug/m3) 0.188

 Annual Average Process Contribution (PC) PAH (ug/m3) 0.0222

 Predicted Environmental Concentration (PEC) (μg PAH/m3 annual mean) 0.2102

-Long Term Environmental Quality Standard (EQS) 1
+Long Term Environmental Quality Standard (EQS) Critical Level 1

-Critical Level I

 Do background levels exceed the Critical Level?
 No

 Do PEC levels exceed the Critical Level?
 No

 Long-term PC as % of EQS 2.2%

 Long-term PC < 1 % of EQS?
 No

 Long-term PEC as % of EQS 21.02%

 Long-term PEC < 70 % of EQS?
 Yes

-Table 6.19: Modelled Polycyclic Aromatic Hydrocarbons Using IED Emissions Levels Data at Blaen Cynon SAC
+Table 6.21: Modelled Polycyclic Aromatic Hydrocarbons Using IED Emissions Levels Data at Blaen Cynon SAC

-Table 6.19 shows that the critical levels for PAH would not be exceeded with the proposed development in place, either alone or in combination with the other projects detailed in Chapter 4.
+Table 6.21 shows that the critical levels for PAH would not be exceeded with the proposed development in place, either alone or in-combination with the other projects detailed in Chapter 4.
 As such, the scheme will not result in an adverse impact on Blaen Cynon SAC from these pollutants.

-Table 6.19 also shows that whilst the process contribution is more than 1% of the critical level, it is possible to conclude that any effects would be insignificant due to the fact that the predicted environmental concentration is less than 70% of the environmental quality standard.
+Table 6.21 also shows that whilst the process contribution is more than 1% of the critical level, it is possible to conclude that any effects would be insignificant due to the fact that the predicted environmental concentration is less than 70% of the environmental quality standard.